amidaware/trmm-docs/docs/update_server.md

 !!!question
     You have a [backup](backup.md), right?

-!!!question
-    This is beta software.
     You've reviewed all [release notes](https://github.com/amidaware/tacticalrmm/releases) between your current version and the latest version, right?

 Download the update script and run it: